ezviz0202-hash/Rock-Penetration-Analysis-Water-Saturation-Adjustment-Factor/README.md

 # Rock Penetration Analysis — Water-Saturation Adjustment Factor

-An experimental-data-driven framework to quantify the influence of **water saturation** on rock drill bit penetration performance, and to derive an interpretable **adjustment factor** suitable for field ROP (Rate of Penetration) prediction.
+A preliminary synthetic-data-based analysis prototype to explore the possible influence of **water saturation** on rock drill bit penetration performance, and to derive an interpretable **adjustment factor** suitable for future field ROP (Rate of Penetration) prediction.

+**Note:** This project currently uses synthetic demonstration data generated from physically motivated assumptions.
+The present results should not be interpreted as experimentally validated findings.

 ---